statsig-io/docs/docs/feature-gates/test-gate.md

 ![image](https://user-images.githubusercontent.com/1315028/138148684-581bb8d5-86ba-4aef-b24d-44e540fa91f1.png)

 ### 3. Using Diagnostics Tab
-To validate that your feature gate using the Diagnostics tab,
+To validate your feature gate using a live log stream,
 - Log into the Statsig console at https://console.statsig.com
 - On the left-hand navigation panel, select **Feature Gates**
 - Select the feature gate that you want to validate